infracloudio/flask-acorn/README.md

 ## Explaining the Acornfile

-* `containers` section: describes the set of containers your Acorn app consists of

-  * Note: app, db and cache are custom names of your containers
+* `containers` section: describes the set of containers your Acorn app consists of.
+Note: app are custom names of your containers
   * `app` - Our Python Flask App
     * `build`: build from Dockerfile that we created
     * `env`: environment variables, statically defined, referencing a secret or referencing an Acorn argument